What do hot flashes, fatigue, weight gain, and decreased sex drive all have in common?

 Testing for Menopause

-What if you are experiencing the symptoms but not sure if you are in menopause?
+What if you are experiencing the symptoms but are not sure if you are in menopause?

 Can you test for menopause using standard blood tests?